 This area of the law is ripe for interesting and unique legal cases.
 For example, in Caufield v.
 Wong, a woman asked her friend to help her become pregnant.
 They created a number of frozen embryos, and had a child.
 Then, they started disputing custody of the child and what would happen to the remaining embryos.
 The court granted both parties joint custody of the child, but gave the woman the remaining frozen embryos, despite a contract to the contrary.
 The woman could have more children with the man without his consent.

 This information has been provided for general reference only.
 For advice on an actual matter, you should consult a lawyer.
-Connect with a member of our team today to schedule your free half hour consultation.
+Connect with a member of our team today to schedule your consultation.
 To contact a member of our team call us at 902-469-9500 or 1-866-339-3400 or contact us online to make an appointment.